chris-clifton/the_house_two/documentation/ideas.md

   - basically just call them whatever noun their role is for that theme in front of the feature
 - set the organization owner up with an animated setup guide
   - let them pick how many users they want to setup with
-  - assign those users roles (admin, moderator, user)
+  - assign those users roles (captain, moderator, user)
-    - describe to admins how the roles work and what they are able to do
+    - describe to captains how the roles work and what they are able to do
       - editable permissions with sensible defaults
-        - maybe defined permissions groups the admin can choose for his organization (the way IAM works)
+        - maybe defined permissions groups the captain can choose for his organization (the way IAM works)
     - how should moderators work?
-      - admins should have to sign off on moderators "completing" things
+      - captains should have to sign off on moderators "completing" things
       - moderators can approve a regular user's task to be complete
-      - only admins can cash in rewards
+      - only captains can cash in rewards
-        - allow for an admin to review anything a moderator did and override it **maybe this doesnt belong in the cool setup wizard but I got here from thinking about moderators** **but a scheduled report to the admins is a separate feature that sounds like a potential good idea**
+        - allow for an captain to review anything a moderator did and override it **maybe this doesnt belong in the cool setup wizard but I got here from thinking about moderators** **but a scheduled report to the captains is a separate feature that sounds like a potential good idea**
-      - maybe admins get a weekly report that says has sections like:
+      - maybe captains get a weekly report that says has sections like:
         - "pending review"
           - "user" waiting for your approval on these things
           - "moderator" approved each "user" of doing these things
           - give them two buttons to either confirm or review which takes them to the app and lists all this stuff out
-          - when an admin either "confirms" the email report or confirms after they've reviewed the report, thats when things move from pending review to complete, and thats when rewards are applied (which only admins can do)
+          - when an captain either "confirms" the email report or confirms after they've reviewed the report, thats when things move from pending review to complete, and thats when rewards are applied (which only captains can do)
             - if this becomes a thing, we should set a preference on the review period- do they want daily, weekly, or monthly reports?
             - obviously allow them to approve anything whenever they want and that does not appear in the "pending review" section of the report
         - summary
           - just a list of everything everyone got done that report cycle, include stuff like rewqrds balances, rewards balances that were "cashed in", consqeunces (served/outstanding), milestones and training, etc.

 - assign those users some kind of title if they want (mom, grandpa, uncle steve, bob, pop, whatever)
   - doesnt have anything to do with the role
 - let them pick a theme